brunompacheco/brunompacheco.github.io/_drafts/2023-06-14-literature-review-end2end-ml4co.md

 ---

-Say you are in a big city and you need to go from one place (point A) to another (point B) in the fastest way.
+Let us suppose that a delivery company must plan the route for a carrier given a set of packages.
+The route must take the carrier through the recipients of every package and back to the company headquarters.
-As there are finite many streets, there are finite many routes<d-footnote>As we are considering only routes without loops (acyclic graphs)</d-footnote>, thus, to find the fastest route, you can write a computer program that evaluates all possible routes and returns to you the fastest.
+As there are finitely many packages, there are finitely many possible routes.
+To find the optimal route, you can write a computer program that evaluates all possible routes and returns the one with the smallest cost.
+It is easy to see that this program will always (eventually) finish and will return the optimal solution.
-However, the number of routes grow exponentially with the number of streets, so for a big city a random walk will probably take you to the destination before the computer program can compute all routes.
+However, as the number of solutions (routes) grows exponentially with the size of the problem (number of recipients/packages), for a large-enough number of deliveries, committing to a random route will probably be faster than waiting for the program to finish.
-Combinatorial optimization (CO) problems, such as finding the fastest route, are hard.
+This example is a classic occurrence of the Traveling Salesperson Problem (TSP), a widely studied combinatorial optimization (CO) problem.

+CO problems are hard.
 In fact, CO is often used to refer to NP-hard integer optimization problems.

-Despite being NP-hard, many CO problems are solved within reasonable time even for millions of variables and constraints.
+But despite being NP-hard, many CO problems are solved within reasonable time even for millions of variables (and constraints).
-This is usually due to experts being able to exploit structures of the problem to create efficient heuristics that can generate good-enough approximations.
+This is usually due to experts being able to exploit structures of the problem to create efficient heuristics.

-Suppose you are quite familiar with the city in which you want to find the fastest route.
+In the delivery company example, suppose that you are quite familiar with the location of the deliveries.
-Instead of iterating over all possibilities, you remove streets that take you away from your target, streets that will probably be blocked by traffic, and prioritize streets that you know are quite fast.
+You modify the computer program, such that instead of iterating over all possible solutions, you remove routes that pass through residential, low-speed areas and prioritize routes that use high-speed roads.
-Your new computer program will not iterate over all possible routes, so it may not find the optimal, but it will probably give you a very good route much quicker than the old one.
+Your new computer program will not iterate over all possible routes, so it may not find the optimal solution, but it will probably give you a very good route much quicker than the previous one.
-Furthermore, instead of writing a computer program, you can just use your knowledge to guess a route based on your previous trips around the neighborhood.
+Furthermore, instead of writing a computer program, you can just use your knowledge to guess a route based on your previous deliveries.
-You probably will not guess the best route, but your guess may be enough for you.
+You probably will not guess the best route, but your guess may be good enough for you.

 Sadly, the expert knowledge to develop heuristics for CO problems takes a lot of effort to develop and may result in heuristics that are not cheap to compute or easy to implement.
+For example, automatically finding which routes pass by low-speed zones may be costly.
 Machine learning (ML) techniques, on the other hand, seem like the perfect fit for such heuristics.
 In particular, deep learning has shown great results applied to high-dimensional structured data such as image, proteins, and text, which makes us think that it could provide great results as well when applied to CO problem instances.